-ASCA has established the Australian Education Foundation (AEF) Trust to manage the funds it has set aside for charitable purposes and to direct funding to worthy causes that are consistent with ASCA’s charitable objectives.
+ASCA has established the ASCA Education Foundation (AEF) Trust to manage the funds it has set aside for charitable purposes and to direct funding to worthy causes that are consistent with ASCA’s charitable objectives.

-If you wish to make a tax-deductible charity contribution to the AEF Trust, call ASCA on 03 9818 8185.
+If you wish to make a tax-deductible charity contribution to the AEF Trust, call ASCA on 1800 219 556.

-Charities we support
+Charities we support:

-ASCA provides funding each year for the Smith Family "Learning For Life" program.
+ASCA provides funding each year for The Smith Family’s Learning for Life program.

-State Schools Relief is an organisation established in the 1920s in Victoria which was established to assist needy state school children, in particular to supply them with school clothing and footwear.
+State Schools' Relief is an organisation established in the 1920s in Victoria which was established to assist needy state school children, in particular, to supply them with school clothing and footwear.

 Stewart House is a charity, hospital and school.
 It provides healthcare and short-term respite for children in need who are enrolled in public schools in NSW and the ACT.
 Children come to Stewart House because they need a break from their normal life.
 Children are given medical, dental and optometric assessment, and if necessary, treatment.
 There is no cost involved.
 School principals are the only ones that can refer students to Stewart House.

 ASCA’s funding helps to provide assistance for clothing and footwear, books and other classroom requisites, and school excursions.

 The John Moriarty Football program is a Soccer development program aimed at indigenous school-aged youth in communities, with an eligibility condition that the children must regularly attend their schools.

 The unique organisation was founded by the first Indigenous player selected for Australia, John Moriarty, and his son James.